John Napier (designer)

-John Napier (born 1 March 1944) is a set designer for Broadway and London theatrical performances.
+John Napier (born 1 March 1944) is a set and costume designer for Broadway and London theatrical performances.

 Education

 John Napier was born in London.
 He studied at Hornsey College of Art and the Central School of Arts and Crafts, studying under notable set designer Ralph Koltai.

 Career

 Napier earned a position as an Associate Designer at the Royal Shakespeare Company.
 He has designed for the National Theatre, notably the production of Peter Shaffer's Equus, Trelawny of the Wells, An Enemy of the People and Candide.
 John Napier has also designed for the Royal Opera House, for Glyndebourne, for the English National Opera and others.
 He designed Children of Eden, Who's Afraid of Virginia Woolf? and Jesus Christ Superstar in London's West End.
 He reworked his original designs for Equus (2007 London production).

 In the United States, in addition to numerous Broadway productions, he designed and co-directed the show for illusionists Siegfried & Roy at The Mirage, Las Vegas.
 He also designed the Captain EO video starring Michael Jackson for Disney and the Steven Spielberg film Hook.